wgx/blackhole/README.md

 Blackhole is a lossless image compressor for 8-bit (256 colours) grayscale images.

+**Highly** Optimized for black and white photography, anything else will give poor results.

 Input images are converted to 8-bit luminance before compression.
 Decompression reconstructs the grayscale pixels exactly.

 ## Features